-- Never shift outboard into gear unless engine speed is at idle. - Do not shift outboard into reverse when the engine is not running. - Your outboard has three gear shift positions to provide operation: Forward (F), Neutral (out of gear), and Reverse (R).
+IMPORTANT: Never shift outboard into gear unless engine speed is at idle.
+Do not shift outboard into reverse when the engine is not running.

+- Your outboard has three gear shift positions to provide operation: Forward (F), Neutral (N), and Reverse (R). - Tiller Handle Models Reduce engine speed to idle before shifting.

+- a (R) Reverse

+- b (N) Neutral

-Remote Control Models - When shifting, always stop at neutral position and allow the engine speed to return to idle.
+- Remote Control Models When shifting, always stop at neutral position and allow the engine speed to return

+to idle.